 This is one of the first decisions directly addressing the copyright implications of generative AI.
-By focusing on the main player-the company that ingests data and uses that data to train generative AI-the court is setting the stage for where liability may land.
-The court also previewed some of the key issues before it: (1) whether ingesting data to train an AI model is "copying" under the Copyright Act and (2) whether secondary use of generative AI models can expose companies, like DeviantArt and Midjourney, to copyright liability.
+By focusing on the main player - the company that ingests data and uses that data to train generative AI - the court is setting the stage for where liability may land.
+The court also previewed some of the key issues before it: (1) whether ingesting data to train an AI model is "copying" under the Copyright Act, and (2) whether secondary use of generative AI models can expose companies, like DeviantArt and Midjourney, to copyright liability.

 On the first, the court's decision suggests that it may.

-The second question remains unanswered and will depend on ?the ability to develop evidence of the substantial similarity of the "outputs" to original works used in the training.
-Other issues, such as the applicability of fair use and other ?defenses, are still open. ?We will keep updating this space as this case and these issues develop.
+The second question remains unanswered and will depend on the ability to develop evidence of the substantial similarity of the "outputs" to original works used in the training.

+Other issues, such as the applicability of fair use and other defenses, are still open.